optimove-tech/Optimove-SDK-iOS/DemoApplication/SwiftDemoApp/README.md

 ## Installation

-There are two options to setup the SDK:<br>
- **Manually**:<br>
 The SDK is provided as a group of files, sitting inside a Folder name “Optimove”.

 Drag the folder inside your project.

 Verify that all the files inside the folder members of the target application, if not add them.

-**Git Submodule**:<br>
-The SDK is provided through GitHub repository and should be added as submodule to your project, for any release updates in the submodule, that will be tagged, you need to pull it and add the updated files to the project.

 ## SDK Setup:<br>
 In your AppDelegate class, inside method